unconventional-capital/beyonic-ruby/DEVELOPMENT.md

 ## Changelog

+0.0.14
-0.0.14 - Added Network and Currency APIs and the ability to set the Duplicate-Check-Key for each create() and update() request.
+- Added Network and Currency APIs and the ability to set the Duplicate-Check-Key for each create() and update() request.

+0.0.15
+- Fixed bugs in 0.0.14 that were preventing Network and Currency APIs from working